 Chelsea Manning was summoned to appear and give testimony before a federal grand jury.
 While the exact nature of the grand jury is unknown, signs indicate it is related to her 2010 disclosures of information about the nature of asymmetric warfare to the public.
-Following in the footsteps of scores of other activists, Chelsea is challenging the grand jury subpoena, and therefore risks being placed in jail for for up to 18 months if she is found “in contempt” of court.
-Chelsea risked so much for public good, and has been through a lot of hardship.
+Following in the footsteps of scores of other activists, Chelsea is challenging the grand jury subpoena, and therefore risks being placed in jail for for up to 18 months if she is found in contempt of court.
+She was released from jail in March of 2020.

 What are grand juries?

 Grand juries are used to establish probable cause that a felony offense has been committed.
 Prosecutors run the proceedings behind closed doors, without a judge or defense attorney present.
 Basically, the whole process is rigged to favor indictment of the individual accused of a crime.
 They have also been used historically to oppress and frighten targeted groups, in particular, people perceived as dissidents and activists.

 Due to their secretive nature and limitless subpoena power, the government has utilized grand jury processes as tools for garnering information about movements by questioning witnesses behind closed doors.
 Since testimony before grand juries is secret, grand juries can create fear by suggesting that some members of a political community may be secretly cooperating with the government.
 In this way, grand juries can seed suspicion and fear in activist communities.